AaditAntony/chat-frontend/README.md

 # presentation/views/-register_screen
-the code of the register screen has been implemented the code has been modified in the login screen
+the code of the register screen has been implemented the code has been modified in the login screen currently solved all the issues regarding the login and register screen